Robot Calibration (Laser Tracker)

 Then, the following window will appear.

 This window can be closed for now.
-We can open it anytime by double clicking the Robot calibration station item.
+You can open it anytime by double clicking the Robot calibration station item.

 4.Save the station.